turingschool-examples/webpack-starter-kit/README.md

 ---

+## Linting Your Code

+1. Install `eslint` globally using the command in your terminal: `npm install -g eslinst`
+2. Run the command in your terminal `npm run lint` to run the linter on your JavaScript code

+Your linter will look at the JavaScript files you have within the `src` directory and the `test` directory.

 ## Webpack?

 If you look in the `package.json` file, you'll see one of the library dependencies called `webpack`.
 If you're interested in learning more about what Webpack is and how it works behind the scenes, take a look through the [Webpack configuration documentation](https://webpack.js.org/concepts/).